Week 1 (Jan 14 - 16)

 Key topics: Mass, momentum, inertia, force, centripetal force, absolute and relative motion.

-PHY 201 Lecture: Further discussion of absolute and relative motion....see course materials for this unit.
+PHY 201 Lecture: force as a vector; intro to vector algebra...see course materials for this unit.

 Read: Newton's Laws of Motion (ASGv2 Chap.
 21).

-Key topics: newton's laws of motion, force addition, action-reaction pairs, free body diagrams,
+Key topics: force diagrams, newton's laws of motion, force addition, action-reaction pairs,

 Read: Conservation of Momentum (ASGv2 Chap.
 22) and The Third Law and the Power of Machines (ASGv2 Chap.
 23).